Brand Protection

 Key Points

-• Beginning in February 2024, senders with over 5,000 daily emails to Google and Yahoo! accounts will have to implement an active DMARC policy.
-Implementing the DMARC email authentication protocol in Google Workspace can safeguard your brand.
+• As of February 2024, senders with over 5,000 daily emails to Google and Yahoo! accounts were required to have an active DMARC policy.
+Implementing the DMARC email authentication protocol in Google Workspace safeguards brands.

-• DMARC policies can be set to reject, quarantine or simply deliver email messages that fail authentication; policies can be set separately for all your organization’s domain names.
+• DMARC policies can be set to reject, quarantine, or simply deliver email messages that fail authentication; policies can be set separately for all organization domain names; reports provide feedback on the use — and potential abuse — of domains.

 What Is a DMARC Record?